Welcome to today's edition of the Rush 24-7 podcast.

 Newsbusters headline, Obama watched HBO special about himself instead of election returns.

-And they quoted Gibbs.
+And I quoted Gibbs.

-Robert Gibbs said, well, he was actually watching, you know, the HBO special about his year-long uh campaign.
+Robert Gibbs said, well, he was actually watching, you know, the HBO special about his year-long campaign.

 Gibbs thought it would look better if the commander-in-chief was watching a self-indulgent, fawning documentary about himself rather than the returns.

-He's watching a special by the way.
+He's watching a special.